 Those who stay in Buenos Aires for a while begin to figure out what bus lines are reliable and which ones aren’t.

 Some lines, such as the 10, 17 and 29 are dependable and come by very frequently, as often as every seven minutes in the central parts of the city.
 Others such as the 75 and 86 tend to be notoriously undependable and yet others, such as the 24, can be dependable during the day and seem to leave you waiting a while at night and on Sundays and holidays.

 It’s worth noting that after midnight buses are suppose to stop for any passenger who flags them down, even if the passenger is not at a bus stop.
 It doesn’t always work, but they will often stop if flagged, particularly for women who are alone.

 The buses of Buenos Aires are without a doubt more comprehensive than the subway, reaching every corner of the city.
-In short – though generally slower than taxis and the Buenos Aires subway, the buses will get you to every nitty gritty corner of Buenos Aires.
+In short – though generally slower than taxis, uber and the Buenos Aires subway, the buses will get you to every nitty gritty corner of Buenos Aires.

 → For instructions on how to take a bus in Buenos Aires, click here.

 → For instructions on how to get a Sube card, click here.